Cytochrome c oxidase: Inhibition

 COX exists in three conformational states: fully oxidized (pulsed), partially reduced, and fully reduced.
 Each inhibitor has a high affinity to a different state.
 In the pulsed state, both the heme a_{3} and the Cu_{B} nuclear centers are oxidized; this is the conformation of the enzyme that has the highest activity.
 A two-electron reduction initiates a conformational change that allows oxygen to bind at the active site to the partially-reduced enzyme.
 Four electrons bind to COX to fully reduce the enzyme.
 Its fully reduced state, which consists of a reduced Fe^{2+} at the cytochrome a_{3} heme group and a reduced Cu_{B}^{+} binuclear center, is considered the inactive or resting state of the enzyme.

 Cyanide, azide, and carbon monoxide all bind to cytochrome c oxidase, inhibiting the protein from functioning and leading to the chemical asphyxiation of cells.
-Higher concentrations of molecular oxygen are needed to compensate for increasing inhibitor concentrations, leading to an overall reduction in metabolic activity in the cell in the presence of an inhibitor.
+Higher concentrations of molecular oxygen are needed to compensate for increasing inhibitor concentrations, leading to an overall decrease in metabolic activity in the cell in the presence of an inhibitor.
 Other ligands, such as nitric oxide and hydrogen sulfide, can also inhibit COX by binding to regulatory sites on the enzyme, reducing the rate of cellular respiration.

 Cyanide is a non-competitive inhibitor for COX, binding with high affinity to the partially-reduced state of the enzyme and hindering further reduction of the enzyme.
 In the pulsed state, cyanide binds slowly, but with high affinity.
 The ligand is posited to electrostatically stabilize both metals at once by positioning itself between them.
 A high nitric oxide concentration, such as one added exogenously to the enzyme, reverses cyanide inhibition of COX.